kevanstannard/rescript-nextjs-mongodb-app/README.md

 ## Environment variables

+For local development, copy the `.env.example` file to `.env` and provide the following environment variables.

 | Variable                  | Description                                                     |
 | ------------------------- | --------------------------------------------------------------- |
 | APPLICATION_NAME          | Name of your application.
 Currently used in email messages.     |